Thames Heritage Boat Museum

 If you like the idea of a Museum devoted to the history of Thames river boat developments during the last 200 years, and would like to help take this exciting project to fruition, please consider making a donation.

-The museum plans have been approved.
+2017 - the museum plans have been approved.

 West Berkshire planners approved the museum design plans on Sept 2017.
 For details and full plans click here

 Below are images from a 3D animation walk around of the proposed museum.
 Note that the contents shown, are only representative - also we intend that there will be far more exhibits than those shown on these pictures,

 Arial view from the font with the roof removed

 Arial view from rear with the roof removed

 Front aspect showing entrance ramp and balcony

 Internal view from the back of the wetdock under the mezzanine floor